The Big Idea

 - Rote memorization starts with one access point and just runs through.
 If you can’t find that one point you often can’t find anything else that comes after it.

 - More robust associations allow for searching when a particular point refuses to come to mind.
 You can start with what you do remember that is related and walk yourself into what you are looking for.
+This process itself greatly strengthens a memory rather than always looking something up.

 - There are only two primary “operations” you can do while forming an association connecting and placing.